John Darwin disappearance case: Missing years

 During the years that Darwin was presumed dead, he lived for some time in a bedsit next door to the family home; he then secretly moved back in with his wife Anne in February 2003.
 Meanwhile, a death certificate was issued stating that Darwin had died on 21 March 2002.
 This allowed his wife to claim his life insurance; it is alleged that £250,000 was paid out from Unat Direct Insurance Management Limited (part of the AIG insurance group).
 Some time that year, a tenant of the Darwins' block of bedsit flats recognised Darwin and asked him, "Aren't you supposed to be dead?" to which Darwin replied, "Don't tell anyone about this."
 The tenant did not tell the police because he "did not want to get involved."

 In 2004, the Darwins decided to move abroad, considering Cyprus.
 John Darwin applied for and obtained a passport using the false name "John Jones", but using his true home address.
 In November 2004, the couple visited Cyprus to investigate buying property there.

 In May 2005, an angler claimed to have met Darwin, who was going under the name "John Williams", at a lake near Penzance, Cornwall.
-When back at home, Darwin is reported to have spent most of his time on the Internet, where he encountered a woman from Kansas in the US whom he flew out to meet.
 By November, Darwin was back in the UK and flew from Newcastle to Gibraltar, and then travelled to El Puerto de Santa María to view a £45,000, 42 ft catamaran that he was considering buying from boat dealer Robert Hopkin.